Kaushalkolhe2003/Java_Dev/README.md

 Project folders containing fully functional applications To run a specific project or module, navigate to its directory and follow the instructions provided in its README file.

-Resources
+##Resources
-Here are some useful resources that I found helpful during my learning journey:
+#Here are some useful resources that I found helpful during my learning journey:

-Official Java Documentation
+-Official Java Documentation
-Spring Framework Documentation
+-Spring Framework Documentation
-Hibernate Documentation
+-Hibernate Documentation
-JUnit Documentation
+-JUnit Documentation

-Contributing
+#Contributing
-I welcome contributions to enhance this learning repository.
+-I welcome contributions to enhance this learning repository.
 If you have any suggestions, improvements, or new learning modules to add, please feel free to submit a pull request or open an issue.

-Thank you for visiting my Java Full Stack Development repository.
+-Thank you for visiting my Java Full Stack Development repository.
 I hope you find the resources and projects helpful.
 Happy coding!